Add Password to Local Account Linked to External Login

 • Different Privilege Levels: If your local account has higher privileges or accesses more sensitive information than your external login, a local password can act as an additional safeguard.
 This is especially important in cases where you manage sensitive data or require different levels of access within the application.

-In the next article, I will discuss How to Integrate SMS Service in ASP.NET Core.
-In this article, I explain How to Add a Password to a Local Account Linked to an External Login in ASP.NET Core Identity.
-I hope you enjoy this article, Add Password to Local Account Linked to External Login in ASP.NET Core Identity.
+In the next article, I will discuss how to implement Account Lockout in ASP.NET Core Identity.
+In this article, I explain how to add a Password to a Local Account Linked to an External Login in ASP.NET Core Identity.
+I hope you enjoy this article.
+Add Password to Local Account Linked to External Login in ASP.NET Core Identity.

 Leave a Reply